Amnesty calls on Japan to set detention limits for foreigners

 The country does not distinguish between individual cases, with all detainees confined regardless of their situation in principle.

-As of June last year, the number of foreigners detained in immigration centers across Japan totaled 1,253, of whom 679, or 54 percent, had been in detention for over six months and 251, or 20 percent, had been confined for more than two years, according to the group.
+As of June last year, the number of foreigners detained in immigration centers across Japan totaled 1,253, of whom 679, or 54%, had been in detention for over six months and 251, or 20%, had been confined for more than two years, according to the group.

 The facilities recorded a total seven deaths and 222 incidents of self-harm among detainees between 2015 and 2019, it said.

-Despite Japan’s notoriously low refugee recognition rate, which has fallen below 1 percent since 2012, a government panel of experts has recommended to the Justice Ministry that some asylum seekers, such as those who repeatedly file the same claims, be subject to deportation, which would contravene the principle of nonrefoulement.
+Despite Japan's notoriously low refugee recognition rate, which has fallen below 1% since 2012, a government panel of experts has recommended to the Justice Ministry that some asylum-seekers, such as those who repeatedly file the same claims, be subject to deportation.
+There are also concerns that the handling of some cases may contravene the principle of nonrefoulement.

 "We were able to deliver our opinions ahead of the legal amendments," Nakagawa said, noting the requests were submitted in time for the ordinary parliamentary session starting in January.